JhszDvid/SpringBoot-Stripe_subscriptions_example/README.md

 # SpringBoot-Stripe_subscriptions_example
-A simple Spring Boot application set up with stripe to handle monthly recurring revenues.
+A simple Spring Boot application set up with stripe to handle monthly recurring revenues, authenticated with Keycloak